For everyone in South Yorkshire to have the best possible start in life, with support to be healthy and live well, for longer.

 All parts of the country are now covered by an integrated care system, which puts our ICS in a really strong position having been among the first wave of ICS’ in England.
 It means we are expected to make faster progress than other health systems in transforming the way care is delivered - and for the benefit of the population we serve.

 With the publication of the Government's White Paper, 'Integration and innovation: working together to improve health and social care for all', all ICS' are now set to evolve into statutory bodies in their own right between April 2021 - April 2022 (called 'the transition year').

-Throughout this journey, we will continue working towards our vision - for everyone in South Yorkshire and Bassetlaw to have the best possible start in life, with support to be healthy and live well for longer.
+Throughout this journey, we will continue working towards our vision - for everyone in South Yorkshire to have the best possible start in life, with support to be healthy and live well for longer.